 Data set previews

 Data Refinery provides support for large data sets, which can be time-consuming and unwieldy to refine.
 To enable you to work quickly and efficiently, it operates on a subset of rows in the data set while you interactively refine the data.
-When you run the Data Refinery flow, it operates on the entire data set.
+When you run a job for the Data Refinery flow, it operates on the entire data set.

-Data Refinery flows and steps
+Data Refinery steps

 As you apply operations to a data set, Data Refinery keeps track of them and builds a Data Refinery flow.
 For each operation that you apply, Data Refinery adds a step in the Steps tab.

-To see what your data looked like at any point in time, click a step to put Data Refinery into snapshot view.
+To see what your data looked like at any point in time, click a previous step to put Data Refinery into snapshot view.
 For example, if you click the data source step, you’ll see what your data looked like before you started refining it.
 Click any operation step to see what your data looked like after that operation was applied.
 To leave snapshot mode, click SNAPSHOT VIEW or toggle it off by clicking the same step that you selected to get into snapshot view.

 You can undo and redo operations from the toolbar.
 You can also insert, edit, and delete operations from the Steps tab.